JoeBarnett1224/NumericalMethodsCalculator/README.md

 # NumericalMethodsCalculator

-A calculator which implement various numerical methods and includes support for many special functions
+A calculator which implement various numerical methods and includes support for many special functions.
 ___
 ## About The Project